 Transition from One-Parent Family Payment

-On 2 July 2015 the age limit for the One-Parent Family Payment (OFP) reduced to 7 years for most claimants.
-This meant that a large number of people no longer qualified for OFP from July 2015 because their youngest child was over the age limit.
+The child age limit for the One-Parent Family Payment (OFP) is set at 7 years of age.
 There are exemptions to the age limit for people parenting alone who are getting a Domiciliary Care Allowance or Blind Pension, who are caring or who have been recently bereaved.

 This document gives an overview of the options open to you.
 You can also get more information and advice at your Intreo Centre or Social Welfare Branch Office or your nearest Citizens Information Centre.